Dutch army slugs it out with Taliban despite political misgivings

 There was a sound like a thunderclap and a column of debris curled into the sky two blocks away.
 A platoon of Australian soldiers, lounging in their makeshift camp at a boys’ school in this impoverished capital of Uruzgan province on June 16, leaped to their feet, scrambled to strap on body armor and fumbled with weapons—their eyes drawn to the thickening pall of smoke spreading from the blast.
 The signals sergeant was radioing for information; the platoon leader, Lt.
 Cliff, who like many ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dutch Forces Crush Taliban Offensive".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dutch Forces Crush Taliban Offensive".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.